patricialmd/fire-prediction-mobile-app-prototype-for-the-elderly/README.md

 | **Consistency** | The design of the user interface is dependable, meaning, it would not create any confusion when the elderly uses her mobile phone.
 In one study intended to find out the accessibility of social media mobile application interface for the elderly, results showed that what can be seen could easily be dealt with as compared with mental or intellectual issues.
 Proposed guidelines by the research would focus on color schemes, size of font, space and button of app.
 Cognitive issues still needed further study for the necessary guidelines.  |
 | **Structure Principle** | The user interface is structured clearly, where similar/related things are arranged together and those that are not connected are not put together.
 Also, reliable models that are obvious and can easily be identified are used.
 Brightness, colour, and font are primarily considered in the design of the app since they influence the success and effortless smartphone usage of senior citizens.
 It need not be emphasized that as people grow old, they may have impaired eyesight or distorted vision; thus, viewing contents on the screen might take much longer time or even result in wrong interpretations.|

-## V. Scenarios and Wireframe Design
+## VI.
+Scenarios and Wireframe Design
 | Scenario | Visual Design | Ease of Understanding | Navigation and Interaction |
 |----------|---------------|-----------------------|----------------------------|
 | **Scenario 1: Fire Alert - Real Fire** | • Clear and visible icons, fonts, buttons for menu components<br> • Use of proper color (gray background, red for fire)<br> • Readable texts | Insightful and simple icons, menus, and content | Elderly are able to know where they are located in the app |